maptiler/angular-template-maplibre-gl-js/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Quick way to star a web map application with MapLibre GL JS using Angular.
+A quick way to start a web map application with MapLibre GL JS using Angular.

-A simple fullscreen map application as an example on how to use MapTiler maps together with Angular and MapLibre GL JS for your Aungular app.
+A simple fullscreen map application is used to showcase how to utilize MapTiler maps together with Angular and MapLibre GL JS for your Angular app.

 ## Screenshot